liferay/liferay-frontend-projects/general/react_dnd.md

 ## useDrag

-First thing you need to configure is your draggable elements using useDrag hook.
+First thing you need to configure is your draggable elements using the `useDrag` hook.

 ```
 const [{isDragging}, drag, preview] = useDrag({